 The DNS is a universally recognized, decentralized system for naming websites.
 This is what allows computers, phones, and any other device that can access the internet to find the webpage a user is looking for.

-Checking domain availability only takes a couple of seconds, and nearly every registrar and hosting service has a free domain name search tool that allows you to do this.
+Checking domain availability only takes a couple of seconds, and nearly every registrar and hosting service has a free domain name search tool that allows you to do this (via a record system called WHOIS and RDAP).
 Here are a few tools for quickly checking the availability of a domain:

 Remember that domain names are universal, so if a domain name is unavailable from one provider, it’s unavailable from all of them.
 What’s great about these tools is that they’ll often suggest similar domains that are available if yours isn’t.